JeanLLopes/AZ-900-Microsoft-Certified-Azure-Fundamentals/AZ-900-Revisao-completa-2021/readme.md

 ### Azure Bot Service
 - Is a SaaS soluction
 - Provide tools to create bots, in personal or corporative level
+- In this services you have available to use **LUIS** (Assistent for natural language) available on Azure

 <br>